 Hackers are Coming: HBO Rings in August with a Data Breach

 Turns out, you weren’t the only ones eager for Game of Thrones spoilers.
-Of course, we hope you didn’t launch a 1.5 terabytes attack on HBO to get them!
+Of course, we hope you didn’t launch a 1.5 terabytes data breach at HBO to get them!
 That’s exactly what happened on July 31st, 2017, when the network giant fell victim to a large-scale cyber crime.
-Experts are already saying HBO’s data breach is larger than even the devastating attacks on Sony in 2014.
+Experts are already saying the data breach at HBO is larger than even the devastating attacks on Sony in 2014.
 In fact, it’s expected to have been about seven times bigger!
 Keep reading to learn more about the situation at HBO, including what the hackers have stolen and already leaked online.

 HBO Episodes and Scripts Made Public